AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/create-oauth-application.md

 >[!NOTE]
 >
->Your users access the OAuth2 application through the API.
+>Your users access the [!UICONTROL OAuth2] application through the API.
 This section describes the functionality in general terms, and is provided for information only.
 >
 >For specific instructions on using the OAuth2 application, including specific API calls, see [Configure and use your organization's custom OAuth 2 applications using authorization code flow](../../wf-api/api/oauth-app-code-token-flow.md).

 ### Authorizing with an authorization code and access token {#authorizing-with-an-authorization-code-and-access-token}

-1. ClientApp needs some information from Workfront, so it sends a request to the Workfront API `/authorize` endpoint.
-The request includes the response_type `code`, which indicates that the request should return an authorization code.
+1. ClientApp needs some information from [!DNL Workfront], so it sends a request to the [!DNL Workfront] API `/authorize` endpoint.
+The request includes the [!UICONTROL response_type] `code`, which indicates that the request should return an authorization code.
-1. This triggers Workfront to send an authentication prompt to the user.
-The user can enter their credentials into the prompt, which gives Workfront permission to communicate with ClientApp.
-If the user is already logged into Workfront, this step may be skipped.
+1. This triggers [!DNL Workfront] to send an authentication prompt to the user.
+The user can enter their credentials into the prompt, which gives [!DNL Workfront] permission to communicate with ClientApp.
+If the user is already logged into [!DNL Workfront], this step may be skipped.
-1. The Workfront API sends an authorization code to ClientApp.
+1. The [!DNL Workfront] API sends an authorization code to ClientApp.
-1. ClientApp sends the following information in a request to the Workfront API `/token`   endpoint:
+1. ClientApp sends the following information in a request to the [!DNL Workfront] API `/token`   endpoint:

-   * The authorization code sent to ClientApp in step 3.
+   * The authorization code sent to [!DNL ClientApp] in step 3.
 This identifies the specific instance of user permission.
-   * The Client Secret that was generated when you set up the ClientApp OAuth2 app in Workfront.
+   * The Client Secret that was generated when you set up the [!UICONTROL ClientApp OAuth2] app in Workfront.
 This allows Workfront to know that the request is coming from ClientApp.

-1. If the authorization code and the client secret are correct, Workfront sends an access token to ClientApp.
-This access token is sent directly from Workfront to ClientApp, and cannot be viewed, copied, or used by any other user or client application.
+1. If the authorization code and the client secret are correct, [!DNL Workfront] sends an access token to ClientApp.
+This access token is sent directly from [!DNL Workfront] to ClientApp, and cannot be viewed, copied, or used by any other user or client application.
-1. ClientApp sends the access token to Workfront along with the specific request for information.
+1. ClientApp sends the access token to [!DNL Workfront] along with the specific request for information.
-1. Because the access token is correct, Workfront sends the information to ClientApp.
+1. Because the access token is correct, [!DNL Workfront] sends the information to ClientApp.

 #### Refreshing access tokens

 For security, access tokens expire after a short amount of time.
-To get new access tokens without having to enter credentials every time, OAuth2 uses refresh tokens.
+To get new access tokens without having to enter credentials every time, [!DNL OAuth2] uses refresh tokens.
 Refresh tokens are stored by the client.

 The process for acquiring a refresh token is the same as the procedure discussed in the section [Authorizing with an authorization code and access token](#authorizing-with-an-authorization-code-and-access-token).
 The request for the authorization code includes the scope `offline_access`, which indicates that the request should return a request token along with the authorization code.